daniel-h-chu/Sequence-Bloom-Tree/README.md

 Introduction:

 This module contains an base implementation of a Sequence Bloom Tree (SBT) along with several different variants of the SBT and variants of insertion and querying algorithms.
+There are also tools that help generate test data and automate benchmarking tests

 How to Use:

+Step 1 - Generate Data

+Run generate_test_data.py to generate completely random genomes.
+Edit the parameters to determine how many sequences are to be created and how large they must be.

+Alternatively, run the run.sh script to generate mutated genomes that contain a set number of SNPs from a reference genome.
+Again, feel free to edit the parameters to determine how many SNPs to introduce and how many genomes to create.
+Once done running run.sh, then run rename.py to get the files in the correct format

+Step 2 - Run Experiments

 Run main.py to simulate the entire benchmarking process (Reading sequencing data -> Inserting sequencing data into SBT -> Querying sequences from the SBT -> Saving the SBT).
-The amount of time spent in each step, the precision (TP / (TP + FP)) of the queries is also reported along with the uncompressed size of the SBT after saving.
-Paramters in dictionary p can be adjusted to change  the benchmarking process or change the SBT implementation.
+The amount of time spent in each step and the false positive rate of the queries is also reported along with the uncompressed size of the SBT after saving.
+Parameters in dictionary p can be adjusted to change the benchmarking process or change the SBT implementation.
+Note that some of the parameters must be changed in order to specify where the input data is coming from and where the results should be output to.

-Run pipelined_main.py to automate the running of several benchmarking simulations (i.e. running main.py with different params)
+Run pipelined_main.py to automate the running of several benchmarking simulations (i.e. running main.py with different params).
+Set a list of default parameters that would be used across all simulations.
+The experiments and double_experiments list of dictionaries tell the experiments what parameters to use.
+The key in each' dictionary is the parameter that will be edited and the list of values is the different settings of that parameter for different simulations.
+The experiments list allows the editing of one parameter at a time while the double_ experiments list allows for two parameters to be varied.

+Step 3 - Visualization

+Run the jupyter notebook visualization.py to generate visualizations of our benchmarking results.

 Parameter Descriptions:

     bloom_filter_length: int (Must be positive)